anewton1998/rdap_guide/src/protocol/common_data_types.md

 ## Notices and Remarks

-The "notices" and "remarks" arrays are identical except for their names.
+The `notices` and `remarks` arrays are identical except for their names.
 The difference between the two is that notices are related to the response as a whole while the remarks are related to the object in which they are found.
 Therefore, notices are only found in the top-most level of an RDAP response while remarks may be found in an RDAP object.